EnSabahNurX/40projects/readme.md

-﻿If you wanna follow this project it's highly recommend to go at: https://www-freecodecamp-org.cdn.ampproject.org/v/s/www.freecodecamp.org/news/javascript-projects-for-beginners/amp/?amp_js_v=a6&amp_gsa=1&usqp=mq331AQFKAGwASA%3D#aoh=16167809146878&csi=0&referrer=https%3A%2F%2Fwww.google.com&amp_tf=From%20%251%24s&ampshare=https%3A%2F%2Fwww.freecodecamp.org%2Fnews%2Fjavascript-projects-for-beginners%2F
+If you wanna follow this project it's highly recommend to go at: [FreeCodeCamp](http://https://www-freecodecamp-org.cdn.ampproject.org/v/s/www.freecodecamp.org/news/javascript-projects-for-beginners/amp/?amp_js_v=a6&amp_gsa=1&usqp=mq331AQFKAGwASA%3D#aoh=16167809146878&csi=0&referrer=https%3A%2F%2Fwww.google.com&amp_tf=From%20%251%24s&ampshare=https%3A%2F%2Fwww.freecodecamp.org%2Fnews%2Fjavascript-projects-for-beginners%2F "FreeCodeCamp")

-Vanilla JavaScript Projects
+# **Vanilla JavaScript Projects**

 If you have not learned JavaScript fundamentals, then I would suggest watching this course before proceeding with the projects.

 Many of the screenshots below are from here.

-How to create a Color Flipper
+#### How to create a Color Flipper

 In this John Smilga tutorial, you will learn how to create a random background color changer.
 This is a good project to get you started working with the DOM.